golang-migrate/migrate/source/iofs/README.md

 Driver with file system interface (`io/fs#FS`) supported from Go 1.16.

-This Driver cannot be used with versions below Go 1.15.
+This Driver cannot be used with Go versions 1.15 and below.

 ## Usage